 We are currently trying to endow this scholarship.
 If you would like to contribute to our scholarship program, this link is provided: https://apps.truman.edu/alumni/givingform?donationArea=63

 Watch for details for online submissions for Foundation Scholarship Applications early in the spring semester.
 The deadline for submitting applications is usually March 1.
 Additionally, a scholarship is being offered through the Heart of America Leadership Training for Christ convention.
-Incoming freshman Dane Bossert was awarded this scholarship in 2016 and was renewed in 2017.
+Incoming freshman Dane Bossert was awarded this scholarship in 2016 and was renewed in 2017 and 2018.

-Past recipients include Andrew Hansen, Nathan Vickers, Landon Anderson, Adam Priest, Emily Mahnken, Carmolee Patt, Sarah Pauley, Jordan Weichelt, Kristin Flannigan, Daniel Hansen, Kaytlin Tippin, Maddie Kusmec, and Aidan Roam.
+Past recipients include Andrew Hansen, Nathan Vickers, Landon Anderson, Adam Priest, Emily Mahnken, Carmolee Patt, Sarah Pauley, Jordan Weichelt, Kristin Flannigan, Daniel Hansen, Kaytlin Tippin, Maddie Kusmec, Aidan Roam, and Emily Weichelt for 2018.

 In 2015 a scholarship honoring Dr. Frank & Josephine Wortham was awarded to ATSU medical student Gabe Collins.
+In 2018 Grant Hupp was awarded the scholarship.
 This $250.00 scholarship was meant to honor an osteopathic student and wife from Texas who were responsible for establishing the church of Christ in Kirksville in 1941.